kepler199711/docs_all/snippets/Reuse/PinnedSessionOrder-en.md

     <div class="mk-hint">

-    This rule also applies to the conversation list fetched by calling the [queryConversationList\|_blank](@queryConversationList) interface.
-Developers can confirm whether a conversation is pinned by checking the [isPinned\|_blank](@isPinned-ZIMConversation) field of the ZIMConversation in the fetched results.
+    This rule also applies to the conversation list fetched by calling the [queryConversationList](@queryConversationList) interface.
+Developers can confirm whether a conversation is pinned by checking the [isPinned](@isPinned-ZIMConversation) field of the ZIMConversation in the fetched results.
     </div>

 - After a user pins multiple conversations, the relative order between these conversations will remain unchanged.